whitetree-wizad/learngit/readme.txt

 this is a readme.txt
 as you can see
-here is a small change
+Git is a distributed version control system.
+Git is free software distributed under the GPL.